A group of friends raise their pint glasses at the Rare Beer Picnic

 St. Cloud Craft Beer & Ciderfest

-A mix of hard cider and beer highlight this fall festival.
-Not only do you get the unlimited samples and collectible beer sample glass, but there’s a people’s choice pick for the favorite beer at the fest.
-St. Cloud also has some noteworthy breweries to visit like Pantown and Beaver Island, and Bad Habit is in nearby St. Joseph, making this a fun weekend destination.
+A mix of hard cider and beer highlights St. Cloud's Craft Beer & Ciderfest every fall.
+Not only do you get unlimited samples and a collectible beer sample glass, but there’s a people’s choice pick for the favorite beer at the fest.
+St. Cloud also has some noteworthy breweries to visit, like Pantown and Beaver Island, and Bad Habit is in nearby St. Joseph, making this a fun weekend destination.

 A band plays Surly Darkness Day